swiseman/nn_coref/README.md

 For questions/concerns/bugs please contact swiseman@seas.harvard.edu.

-## Copyright
-Copyright (c) 2015 Sam Wiseman.
-All Rights Reserved.

-## License
-The code in the modifiedBCS/ directory derives from the Berkeley Coreference System (http://nlp.cs.berkeley.edu/projects/coref.shtml), and is thus covered by the GNU GPL License (v3).
-See modifiedBCS/LICENSE.txt.
-The code in reference-coreference-scorers/ has been entirely copied from the official scorer repo (https://github.com/conll/reference-coreference-scorers), and is governed by its own GNU GPL License.

-All other code in this repository is covered by a non-commercial use license.
-The text of this non-commercial use license can be found in the nn/ subdirectory.

 ## Overview

 This directory contains all the code necessary for duplicating our experiments.
 In particular, the modifiedBCS/ directory contains code for extracting features and for printing out predictions in CoNLL format, and the nn/ directory contains code for training models, saving them, and writing their predictions out.
 It also contains code for converting text feature files into hdf5 format, which is assumed by the nn/ models.
 Each of these subdirectories contains its own README; refer there for details.
 Finally, the run_experiments.py script in the current directory should reproduce our results.
 See it also for details on running the various pieces of the overall system.